jrstew/jrstew.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, Rice University, 2020 (expected)
+* Ph.D in Statistics, Rice University, 2020
 * M.A. in Statisttics, Rice University, 2018
 * B.A. in Statistics, Rice University, 2013